GeoffreyHanson/obsidian-which-key/README.md

 ## Installation

 Which-key is currently in beta.
-Either:
+Until it is released to the Obsidian app store, either:

-- Clone this repository into the `.obsidian/plugins` folder of the desired vault.
+- Download the [latest release](https://github.com/geoffreyhanson/obsidian-which-key/releases) and extract it into the `.obsidian/plugins` folder of the desired vault.
+- Clone this repository directly into `.obsidian/plugins`.
 - Download the repository as a zip file and extract it into `.obsidian/plugins`.